Amey-Thakur/FINANCE-MANAGEMENT/README.md

 - **Sources of Finance**: Equity, debt, and hybrid instruments.
 - **Financial Planning**: Ratio analysis and financial statement interpretation.

+### Repository Purpose

+This repository represents a curated collection of study materials, reference books, lab experiments, and personal preparation notes compiled during my academic journey.
+The primary motivation for creating and maintaining this archive is simple yet profound: **to preserve knowledge for continuous learning and future reference.**

+As an engineering student, understanding financial management is crucial for making informed economic decisions, analyzing market trends, and developing a strong financial acumen.
+This repository serves as my intellectual reference point: a resource I can return to for reviewing concepts, methodologies, and financial strategies.

+**Why this repository exists:**

+- **Knowledge Preservation**: To maintain organized access to comprehensive study materials beyond the classroom.
+- **Continuous Learning**: To support lifelong learning by enabling easy revisitation of fundamental concepts.
+- **Academic Documentation**: To authentically document my learning journey through Finance Management.
+- **Community Contribution**: To share these resources with students and learners who may benefit from them.

+All materials in this repository were gathered, organized, and documented by me during my undergraduate studies (2018-2022) as part of my coursework and exam preparation.

 ---

 <!-- =========================================================================================